 And it’s true.
 It is easy.
 And the flavor of homemade enchilada sauce is so rich it’ll convert you over for life.

 Ancho Chicken Enchiladas Recipe and Instructions

-Ancho chilis are the key here.
+Ancho chiles are the key here.
 They have a rich, complex flavor that makes them the default chili in red enchilada sauces.
+(What is an Ancho?)

 Try to buy the ones that are pliable, like big raisins.
 If they are brittle their flavor will have diminished a bit.

 Flash roasting the chilis will activate some dormant flavors.
 Pressing them onto a hot skillet for a few seconds works well, but lately I’ve just been putting them in the oven for 1-2 minutes.